Looking for a crossbreed that’s a mix of the two most beloved guard dogs? Then this designer dog must be it.

 The Doberman Shepherd is an excellent pick if you are looking to get a pet for security purposes while being a good companion at the same time.

 Have you seen this breed before?
 Or do you currently own a German Shepherd Doberman mix?
-Let us know what they’re like by sharing your story below.
+Let us know what they’re like by sharing your story below in the comment box.